-Next prepare the wet ingredients by whisking the eggs, milk and golden syrup together in a pitcher.
+Next prepare the wet ingredients by whisking the eggs, milk and golden syrup together in a pitcher or small bowl.

 Golden syrup is very thick and will fall to the bottom of the pitcher.
 It takes quite a bit of whisking to blend it completely through the milk and egg mixture.

-If you cannot find golden syrup, fine white sugar will work instead.
+If you cannot find golden syrup, fine white sugar or brown sugar will work instead.
 I prefer the slightly caramel flavor golden syrup adds to these pancakes, so if you can put your hands on a tin, then I highly recommend using it.